-- Sophomore, pre-junior, juniors must be scheduled for class during winter term - Students must have taken Spanish 101, 102, and 103 at Drexel University or the equivalent at another institution.
-Students with previous Spanish experience can take a placement exam and must places in Spanish 201 or higher.
+- Sophomore, pre-junior, juniors must be scheduled for class during winter term - Students must have taken Spanish 101 at Drexel University or the equivalent at another institution.
+Students with previous Spanish experience can take a placement exam and must places into Spanish 102 or higher.